MooOfDoom/csc746hw4/README.md

 Other Linux platforms are possible, but you are on your own to get LIKWID installed, built, and working.

-# Adding your code

-For matrix multiplication:

-There are stub routines inside degemm-basic-omp.cpp and dgemm-blocked-omp.cpp where you can add your code for doing OpenMP-enabled basic and blocked matrix multiply, respectively.

-For blocked matrix multiply, in this implementation, the block size is being passed in as a parameter from the main benchmark.cpp code.
-You should write your blocked matrix multiply with the block size parameterized in this fashion (rather than being a hard-coded thing).

 # Changes to benchmark.cpp from HW2